 What Is TABC Certification?

-TABC certification is proof that you’ve completed an approved alcohol seller-server training course.
+TABC certification is proof that you’ve completed an approved alcohol seller-server training course regulated by the Texas Alcoholic Beverage Commission.
 It shows you understand Texas laws around alcohol sales, like checking IDs, avoiding over-service, and preventing sales to minors.
+Learn more about what TABC certification is and who needs it →

-This certification is for anyone who serves or sells alcohol in Texas: bartenders, waitstaff, cashiers, convenience store clerks, managers—anyone who handles alcohol transactions.
+This certification is for anyone who serves or sells alcohol in Texas: bartenders, waitstaff, cashiers, convenience store clerks, managers, and anyone who handles alcohol transactions.

 It helps reduce alcohol-related incidents and keeps businesses compliant.
-Employers also benefit from the “safe harbor” law, which can protect their license if an employee makes a mistake but was properly certified.
+Employers also benefit from Texas’s safe harbor law, which can protect their liquor license if an employee makes a mistake, as long as that employee was trained by a TABC-approved provider.

 Your TABC certification is valid for two years from the date you complete the course.
 That’s 24 months from the day you pass your final exam.